knyazs/databricksplus/README.md

 # Databricks Plus

 This package serves as a wrapper to simplifies use of existing as well as add some new Databricks functionalities.

+More to come.